 It should be noted that in tests conducted under still air conditions, breathing zone fume from plasma cutting usually exceeds the recommended levels (see Figure 9.1).
 Where the process is mechanised, good general ventilation is usually sufficient to protect the operator and co-workers.
 For plasma cutting operations, provided that there is good general ventilation and there is clean air movement is greater than 0.5 m/s across the operators breathing zone (see Figure 9.2), additional protection measures may not be required.
 Accumulation of fumes in the workshop must be prevented by general ventilation.
-Oxides of nitrogen may be a problem with plasma cutting processes using nitrogen additions to the shielding gas.
+Oxides of nitrogen may be a problem with plasma cutting processes using compressed air or nitrogen additions to the shielding gas.

-Where the risk assessment identifies the need for additional controls e.g. when the welder's head is in the plume, as the use of fume capture devices during plasma cutting is often not practical and can present a fire hazard, the use of supplementary PPE such as a powered air purifying respirator (PAPR) should be considered.
+Where the risk assessment identifies the need for additional controls e.g. when the welder's head is in the plume, the use of supplementary PPE such as a powered air purifying respirator (PAPR) should be considered.
+Air monitoring may be required.